kmalave/mybot/README.md

 > Note the `sudo` command.
 Root user access is required to run TJBot recipes.

-# License
-This project is licensed under Apache 2.0.
-Full license text is available in [LICENSE](../../LICENSE).

 # Contributing

 [IBM Watson Maker Kits](http://ibm.biz/mytjbot) are a collection of DIY open source templates to build things with [Watson](https://www.ibm.com/watson/developercloud/services-catalog.html) in a fun and easy way.
 [IBM TJBot](http://ibm.biz/mytjbot) is the first maker kit in the collection.
 You can 3D print or laser cut the robot body, then use one of our [recipes](recipes) to bring him to life!